picolibc/picolibc/doc/linking.md

 	INCLUDE picolibc.ld

 This is for an STM32L151 SoC with 128kB of flash and 16kB of RAM.
 We want to make sure there's space for at least 512 bytes of stack.
+To use this with gcc, the command line would look like this:

+	gcc -specs=picolibc.specs -Tsample.ld

 ### Defining Memory Regions